yahfou/Automated-Transport-Line-Using-uArm-/README.md

 ![AGV_Wiring_Diagram](image/AGV_Wiring_Diagram.PNG)
 ## Usage
 You can decide the layout settings for the loading and unloading areas on your own.
 Through `Loading_cargo.py` and `Unloading_cargo.py`, you can refer to the comments inside and modify the coordinates of the robotic arm.
 We calculate the difference between the coordinates of the robotic arm and the camera by subtraction.
-You can refer to the senior project documentation for details on how to calculate the coordinates.
+You can refer to the senior project documentation(P.33) for details on how to calculate the coordinates.
 Additionally, when using these two scripts, please place them within the uArm-Python-SDK environment.